A truck crash in Illinois kills 5, seriously injures 5 and forces an evacuation due to ammonia leak

 “Firefighters advised us right there: ‘Evacuate to the west,'” Hartke said.

-Hartke estimated 85% of Teutopolis was subject to the evacuation.
-He and his wife are staying with his son.
+Hartke estimated that 85% of Teutopolis was subject to the evacuation.
+He and his wife were staying with his son.
 Such familial ties should serve most evacuees well.

 “'T-Town' is a tight-knit community,” Hartke said.
 “Many people have sons and daughters, aunts and uncles within five or six miles of town.”